christiancoleman/PetcubeHelper/README.md

 The application uses a continuous movement system to keep the laser in constant motion:

-- **No Pauses**: Unlike the original version, there are no waiting periods between patterns
+- **No Pauses**: The laser is constantly moving to prevent it from staying in one spot
 - **Pattern Changes**: The system will automatically switch between patterns at the specified interval
 - **Primary Pattern**: Your selected pattern will be used most of the time (70%)
 - **Pattern Variety**: For extra engagement, other patterns will occasionally be used (30%)